A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Experiments

 \subsubsection{Application on Grover's Search and QAOA}

-We apply our filter on Grover's search and QAOA circuits from~\cite{algs}.
+Next, we apply our filter on Grover's search and QAOA circuits from~\cite{algs}.
 We measure Qubit $1$ and $2$ in \texttt{ibmqx2} for Grover's search circuit.
-The expected solution of this Grover's search example is $11$ and the theoretical probability is $1$.
-So in this case, we compare the probability of measuring $11$ by running in the real device \texttt{ibmqx2} and the denoised probabilities from error filters based on Qiskit method \texttt{CompleteMeasFitter}, QDT in~\cite{QDT2020}, mean and MAP of posteriors from standard Bayesian, and mean and MAP of posteriors from Algorithm \ref{alg:noise_params}.
+The exact solution of this Grover's search example is $\ket{11}$ and the theoretical probability is $1$.
+Thus, in this case, we compare the probability of measuring $\ket{11}$ by running in the real device \texttt{ibmqx2} and the denoised probabilities from error filters based on Qiskit method \texttt{CompleteMeasFitter}, QDT in~\cite{QDT2020}, mean and MAP of posteriors from standard Bayesian, and mean and MAP of posteriors from the consistent Bayesian.
+All circuits for the Qiskit filter and QDT filters are executed for $8192$ shots, and each probability used in both filters is estimated from $8192$ measurement outcomes.

-As we do not expect the quantum computer has a stable environment, in order to see the robustness of each method in comparison, after the data for creating error filters is collected, we run our Grover's search circuit at several different time and then apply the same set of filters.
-All results are listed in Table \ref{tab:grover}.
+In addition, as we do not expect the quantum computer has a stable environment, in order to see the robustness of each method in comparison, after the data for creating error filters are collected, we run our Grover's search circuit at several different time and then apply the same set of filters.
+All results are listed in Table~\ref{tab:grover}.

 As shown in Table~\ref{tab:grover}, both Bayesian methods yield best performance among all the methods while the filters constructed from posterior mean are better than the filters constructed from posterior MAP.
-In all six time slots, the mean and MAP from Algorithm \ref{alg:noise_params} provide sightly better denoising effect than those from standard Bayesian.
+In all six time slots, the mean and MAP from the consistent Bayesian provide sightly better denoising effect than those from the standard Bayesian.

-The QAOA example has two rounds and parameters for QAOA circuits, as provided in \cite{algs}, are $(\gamma_1, \beta_1) = (0.2\pi, 0.15\pi)$ and $(\gamma_2, \beta_2) = (0.4\pi, 0.05\pi)$.
-The graph of the QAOA example in \cite{algs} is shown in Figure~\ref{fig:QAOA-grah}, which has maximum objective value $3$ in Max-Cut problem and 6 bit-string optimal solution $l0010$, $0101$, $0110$, $1001$, $1010$, $1101$ (\texttt{ibmqx2} uses little-endien convention, so the rightmost bit is Node 1 and the leftmost bit is Node 4).
-Because the graph in Figure \ref{fig:QAOA-grah} is a subgraph of the coupling map of \texttt{ibmqx2}, we map the nodes to qubits exactly.
+The QAOA example includes two rounds and parameters for QAOA circuits are set as $(\gamma_1, \beta_1) = (0.2\pi, 0.15\pi)$ and $(\gamma_2, \beta_2) = (0.4\pi, 0.05\pi)$~\cite{algs}.
+The graph of the QAOA example in~\cite{algs} is shown in Figure~\ref{fig:QAOA-grah}, which has maximum objective value $3$ in Max-Cut problem and 6 bit-string optimal solution $\ket{0010}$, $\ket{0101}$, $\ket{0110}$, $\ket{1001}$, $\ket{1010}$, $\ket{1101}$ (\texttt{ibmqx2} uses little-endien convention, so the rightmost bit is Node 1 and the leftmost bit is Node 4).
+Because the graph in Figure~\ref{fig:QAOA-grah} is a subgraph of the coupling map of \texttt{ibmqx2}, we map the nodes to qubits exactly.